 The amount of electricity your home needs every month dictates the type and size of the solar system you need.
 Homes with high electricity demands require larger solar systems than others.
 This will mean more costs to cater to the higher power consumption.

 For example, take a 1,000-square-foot home that has two occupants.
-Assume, these people are always at home, working from home, love watching movies and playing games, do their laundry thrice a week, and the dishwasher is constantly in use.
+Assume these people are always at home, working from home, watching movies and playing games, doing their laundry thrice a week, and the dishwasher is constantly in use.

-Also, take another house, the same size, but has a single occupant.
+Also, take another house of the same size but with a single occupant.
 The person living here loves traveling and works in the office, rarely spending much time in the house.
 Also, despite the homeowner here having a laundry machine, it’s only used once a week.

-While these two houses might have the same size and design, their power consumption is certainly different.
-Therefore, when shopping for a solar system, they will be looking for different specifications, depending on how much power they consume.
+While these two houses might have the same size and design, their power consumption differs.
+Therefore, when shopping for a solar system, they will look for different specifications depending on how much power they consume.

 2. Roof Space and Material

-For residential properties, solar panels are mostly installed or mounted on the roof.
+Solar panels are mostly installed or mounted on the roofs of residential properties.
 These are referred to as roof-mounted systems.
-A roof-mounted system is relatively cheaper and doesn’t take any space in your yard – this makes them quite popular.
+A roof-mounted system is relatively cheaper and doesn’t take up any space in your yard, making them quite popular.

 However, roofs are also different.
 Even two 1,000-square-foot houses might have different roof spaces.
-And roofing materials also vary.
+Roofing materials also vary.

 Different roof types will also demand different installation equipment and labor.
-For instance, a solar array can be fitted on metal roofs, flat roofs, shingle roofs, etc. But for each of these roofs, different equipment is required, and so is labor.
+For instance, a solar array can be fitted on metal roofs, flat roofs, shingle roofs, etc. However, different equipment and labor are required for each of these roofs.

 All this will translate to varying solar panel installation costs despite installing the same system or having the same square-footage roof.